 33 kg gold smuggling case: Suspects change their statements in District Court

-May 6, 2018-The suspects held in connection with the 33 kg gold smuggling case and the murder of Sanam Shakya, an alleged smuggler, have changed their statements in the Morang District Court.
+The suspects held in connection with the 33 kg gold smuggling case and the murder of Sanam Shakya, an alleged smuggler, have changed their statements in the Morang District Court.
 The court had started recording the suspects’ statement from Thursday,

 Legal practitioner and Chairman of the Morang Bar Association Gyanendra Thapa said that the statements of the accused that they gave to the police during interrogation and at the court are different now.
 “The statements that the accused gave to the police seem to be different than the ones that said at the court,” said Thapa.

 Until Sunday, Morang District Court has recorded the statements of 15 of 30 suspects arrested in connection to the murder of Shakya the case.

 On Wednesday, the District Attorney’s Office (DAO) filed a charge sheet against all 63 suspects, recommending Rs17 billion and Rs18 million in fines in line with the report prepared by a high-level committee and investigation carried out by the Morang District Police Office.